IBM/OpenJCEPlus/README.md

 | Mac OS X*               | aarch64*    |
 * Mac OS X currently is only able to compile and run tests using the `OpenJCEPlus` provider, not `OpenJCEPlusFIPS`.
 The provider `OpenJCEPlusFIPS` will not load.

 Follow these steps to build the `OpenJCEPlus` and `OpenJCEPlusFIPS` providers along with a dependent Java Native Interface library.
-Keep in mind that `$PROJECT_HOME` can represent any directory on your system and will be referred to as such in the subsequent instructions:
+Keep in mind that `$PROJECT_HOME` can represent any directory on your system and will be referred to as such in the subsequent instructions.
+Also keep in mind that the value `$JAVA_VERSION` below must match the same version of the branch of OpenJCEPlus being built.
+For example if building the `java21` branch the `$JAVA_VERSION` must match the Java 21 SDK version such as `21.0.2+13`.

 1. Create an OCK directory, for example:

     ```console
     mkdir $PROJECT_HOME/OCK
     ```

+1. Follow instructions available in the project [OpenCryptographyKitC](https://github.com/IBM/OpenCryptographyKitC/) to build both the SDK tar file and the binary distribution tar file.
+You can also refer to this projects [github-actions.yml](.github/workflows/github-actions.yml) file for details on how this project incorporates and builds the [OpenCryptographyKitC](https://github.com/IBM/OpenCryptographyKitC/) project for testing purposes.

 1. Extract the Java gskit SDK tar and gskit tar file into the directory previously created: